 Below is a list of our most frequently asked questions.
 If you have more questions, feel free to email us at email@example.com.

-What is the enrollment at VCU School of Engineering?
+What is the enrollment at VCU College of Engineering?

 How many students comprise the freshman class each fall?